BirthdayResearch/defichain-wallet/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
-name: Bug report
-about: Report a bug encountered with using DeFi Wallet
+name: Bug report about: Report a bug encountered with using DeFiChain Wallet labels: kind/bug
-labels: kind/bug
 ---

 <!--